ethancharles02/compression/README.md

 * Finish Compressor and Decompressor for Pattern Compression
 * have compressor take in output folder
 * Check if pattern compression works through GUI
-* Make GUI detect what algorithm to decompress with based on file extension

 #### JOSH
-*
+* Text Decompress doesn't output to specified output folder